toffeegryphon/ScoreReader2.0/README.md

 #### Methods
 `bookmarkPosition()`
 > Gets the current offset position, and adds to bookmarks list.
+Calls
-Calls `calculate()` and adds generated segment Bitmap to segments list.
+> `calculate()` and adds generated segment Bitmap to segments list.
+Then
+> jumps past the bookmark.

 `calculate()`
 > Based on bookmarked position and page height, generates